zhangnan960/authbase.ai-ui-template/README.md

 ## ⚙️ Environment Variables

-Create a .env file in the project root and include the following:
+Create a .env.local file in the project root and include the following:

 ```env
 NEXT_PUBLIC_AUTHBASE_PROJECT_ID="YOUR_AUTHBASE_PROJECT_ID"